zhfahan77/dockercd/README.md

 # GIT + Docker CD

 Script to pull application repo from Git and copy it to remote host and run it as a docker.
+With Rollback Feature.

 N.B.
 Need the repo to be dockerized.